mekkablue/ShowHintsAlsoInOtherMasters/README.md

 ### Installation

-1. One-click install *Show Hints Also in Other Masters* from *Window > Plugin Manager*
+1. One-click install *Show PS Hints Also in Other Masters* from *Window > Plugin Manager*
 2. Restart Glyphs.

 ### Usage Instructions

 1. Open at least one glyph in Edit View.
-2. Use *View > Show Hints Also in Other Masters* to toggle the display of the hints.
+2. Use *View > Show PS Hints Also in Other Masters* to toggle the display of the hints.

 ### Requirements